0xMattijs/microgitops/README.md

 ## Configuration

-The script will create an `example.env` file if it doesn't exist.
+The script will create an `.env` file if it doesn't exist.
 Edit this file with your credentials:

 ```bash
 # GitHub Configuration